Main Content Anchor

 The following organisations may also be able to help you.
 They don’t give legal advice.

-Queensland Traffic Offenders Program (QTOP) is an educational court diversion program for first and second time offenders pleading guilty to a traffic offence, including drink driving, unsafe driving, disqualified driving, suspended licence, appealing licence disqualifications (fees apply for this service).
+Queensland Traffic Offenders Program (QTOP) is an educational court diversion program for offenders pleading guilty to a traffic offence, including drink driving, unsafe driving, disqualified driving, suspended licence, appealing licence disqualifications (fees apply for this service).

 Department of Transport and Main Roads deals with complaints and enquiries about drivers licence, registration, and traffic fines.